Please send documents required for application and copies of the original documents to the address:

 - Colour gamma of the photo must have natural spectre (may not be overexposed nor underexposed).

 - Background of the photo must be flat, mono-colour, of bright colour (commendatory colours are light blue, beige, light brown, light grey or white) and in contrast with colour of face and hair.

 - Red-eye effect on the photo is not allowed are also its removal by means of the software is forbidden.

-More detailed requirements set to the photo can be found in Government of the Republic of Estonia regulation.
+More detailed requirements set to the photo can be found here.

 Proportions of the taken photos can be compared by means of a template that can be found here.
 By printing of the template, we ask not to change the scale.

 The document photo can be taken free of charge in all service points.

 Photo taken in a photo booth is digital and it can be used in all Service Offices, by applications sent by post or by e-mail within 30 days.
 If you submit the application by post or by email and you took he photo at the photo booth in the Service Office, then please insert this information to your application.